wdonovanseid/AnimalShelterApi.Solution/README.md

   3) Change the server, port, and user id as necessary.
 Replace 'epicodus' with relevant MySQL password (set at installation of MySQL).

   #### Database

-  1) Navigate to TravelApi.Solution/TravelApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/TravelApi.Solution/TravelApi`).
+  1) Navigate to AnimalShelterApi.Solution/AnimalShelterApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/AnimalShelterApi.Solution/AnimalShelterApi`).
   2) Run the command `dotnet ef database update` to generate the database through Entity Framework Core.
   3) (Optional) To update the database with any changes to the code, run the command `dotnet ef migrations add <MigrationsName>` which will use Entity Framework Core's code-first principle to generate a database update.
 After, run the previous command `dotnet ef database update` to update the database.

   #### Launch the API

-  1) Navigate to CoffeeTrackerAPI.Solution/CoffeeTrackerAPI directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/TravelApi.Solution/TravelApi`).
+  1) Navigate to AnimalShelterApi.Solution/AnimalShelterApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/AnimalShelterApi.Solution/AnimalShelterApi`).
   2) Run the command `dotnet run` to have access to the API in Postman or browser.

 ------------------------------

 ## 🛰️ API Documentation

 Explore the API endpoints in Postman or a browser.
 You will not be able to utilize authentication in a browser.

 ### Using Swagger Documentation

-To explore the CoffeeTracker API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:4005/swagger`
+To explore the Animal Shelter API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`

 ### Using the JSON Web Token

 In order to be authorized to use the POST, PUT, DELETE functionality of the API, please authenticate yourself through Postman.
-* Open Postman and create a POST request using the URL: `http://localhost:4005/api/users/authenticate`
+* Open Postman and create a POST request using the URL: `http://localhost:5000/api/users/authenticate`
 * Add the following query to the request as raw data in the Body tab:
 ```
 {